vlad4kr7/vipman/vipman/README.md

-Inspired by goreman/foreman rewriten to use IP as alias instead of port and be a proxy
+Process coordinator inspired by goreman/foreman rewriten to use IP as alias instead of port and be also a http proxy to handle hierarchical infrastracture